1wannabebetter1/CV_Project/README.md

 - torch
 - torchvision
 - matplotlib
-- Seaborn
+- sklearn

-This code will use GPU for training, so to get better performance install pytorch and torchvision with CUDA support.
+This code will use GPU for training, so you should install pytorch and torchvision with CUDA support.

+My model have 5 conv layers with 3 dense layers.